 Subject Team Leader: Modern Languages

-University of Toulon, France:
+University of Toulon, France

-Licence en Langues, Littérature et Civilisations Étrangères avec spécialisation en Langue Anglaise
+BA Langues, Littérature et Civilisations Étrangères avec spécialisation en Langue Anglaise

-Master en Arts, Lettres et Langues avec Spécialité en Français Genèse Littéraire Imaginaire
+MA Lettres et Langues avec Spécialité en Français Genèse Littéraire Imaginaire

-Cervantes Institute, Spain:
+Cervantes Institute, Spain

 Diplomas de Español como Lengua Extranjera